HomeBlog

 Green Hat makes more sense when the main challenge is campaign alignment, stakeholder influence and coordinated execution across demand generation, ABM and attribution.

 Intelligent Resourcing becomes the stronger fit when the problem is different.
-If buyers are already researching without you, and the real issue is showing up at the right moment with owned systems that connect live buying signals, answer-first content and automated GTM execution, a signal-led model is usually the better fit.
+If buyers are already researching without you, and the real issue is showing up at the right moment with systems that run on your own stack and connect live buying signals, answer-first content and automated GTM execution, a signal-led model is usually the better fit.

 That is why this comparison matters in 2026.
 Both companies are responding to the same shift in buyer behaviour, but they solve different problems.
 One is built for strategic programme delivery across channels.
 The other is built for timing, discoverability and greater operational control in a buying journey that starts earlier and happens more independently.